 When you're tasked with curating a shopping gallery of the coolest décor, there's certainly an element of pressure you feel in making sure you select the best of the best.
 Thankfully, I shop all day for a living.
 No, that doesn't mean I'm actually making a transaction every time, but I certainly do add many of them to my virtual cart, and I always have a million tabs open with new furniture and decorative objects I love.

 There really is an art to curation, and as much as I look forward to compiling this list, many of them do end up coming home with me, much to my credit card's dismay.
-But rather than keep all the cool décor to myself, this time I'm putting it in a handy shopping list so you can shop them too. ('Tis the season, right?)
-Take a scroll, and be sure to DM me your favorites on Instagram.
+But rather than keep all the cool décor to myself, this time I'm putting it in a handy shopping list so you can see it too.

 Since we're all plant parents these days—or plantfluencers—and we're creating mini greenhouses in a bid to combat climate change, we're always on the lookout for cool planters.
 This one is seriously cool.

 I'm so in love with the furniture and décor from NYC-based design duo Apparatus.
 I've had my eye on their Censer incense burner for some time.
-It looks so beautiful when it's burning, and it's the perfect decorative addition to any living room when you're not.
+It looks so beautiful when it's burning, and it's the perfect decorative addition to any living room.
 If you're in L.A., be sure to check out their new showroom too.
 It's beyond.

 Yes, another rose-quartz object, but seriously, who can resist a tray made out of it?
 Not I, said the fly.

 If there's one trend I've been happy to see come back, it's organic shapes and a love for the handmade.
 This irregular stoneware bowl is really fun, and the baby-pink shade is cool too.

 As mentioned above, I really love a candlelit room, so, of course, my living room is filled with candles and candleholders.
 Most of mine are brass, though, so this smoky glass one really caught my eye.